modolabs/Kurogo-Mobile-Web/docs/mobiweb.rst

   values set in any module logic.
 The populated HTML is then echoed to the user's screen.

-``WebkitPage`` creates pages for the iPhone and Android.
-These are almost identical, but we also take advantage of iPhone-only features such as certificates, rotation, and drag+drop.  ``WebkitPage`` produces breadcrumbs for navigation at the top of the screen, and the ability to include inline and external JavaScript.
+``WebkitPage`` creates pages for smartphones which Webkit browsers such as iPhone, Android and webOS.  ``WebkitPage`` produces breadcrumbs for navigation at the top of the screen, and the ability to include inline and external JavaScript.

-``notIPhonePage`` creates pages for smartphones and featurephones, which differ from each other by font size, line height, image size, image type, and number of items shown in paged lists.
-Navigation links are shown at the bottom.
+``TouchPage`` creates pages for phones with touch screens that do not have Webkit browsers, the pages look similar to the Webkit pages.
+The pages do not have breadcrumbs, however you can tap on the modules icon to go to the modules "home"

+``BasicPage`` creates pages for all other phones.
+These pages have navigation links that can be accessed using access keys on the bottom of the page.
+A font selector to allow the user to enlarge or shrink the font is displayed at the bottom.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Statistics Logging (counter.php)